Floor Conveyors

 During operation:

-- The material is transported along the route
+- conveyed material is transported along the system path

-- Traffic congestion is detected and managed, if any
+- congestions are detected and managed, if present

 - Stop the system in a controlled manner

-- Turn off the main switch during maintenance or when the machine is shut down
+- Engage the main switch during maintenance or shutdown

 Special Notes